markmastop/coolify-companion/README.md

-# Coolify Monitor App
+# Coolify Companion

-A mobile monitoring app for Coolify, built with Expo and React Native.
+A mobile companion app for Coolify, built with Expo and React Native.
 This allows administrators to quickly get insights into servers, applications, and deployments on the go.

 ## Features